The three masted schooner, Carlingford, collided with the steamer Brunswick and sank immediately. She was carrying a load of wheat more »

 |

 The three masted schooner, Manzanilla, heavily loaded with stone was travelling from Cleveland, Onio to Toronto, Ontario when she was caught in a gale and driven ashore.
 The crew were able to safely get to shore.
-The schooner was wrecked by... more »
+The schooner was wrecked by the gale winds... more »

 |